rstraub/learning-hours-scala/README.md

 ## 1. Scala Features

+Loosely uses https://www.scala-exercises.org/std_lib as inspiration, have a look if you want to learn more about Scala.

 Some of the features of Scala that you might have seen so far are:
 - Type Inference
 - Immutability (val vs var & immutable collections)